harlanc/xiu/README.md

 The configuration file is as follows (now only test on local machine):

-Service 1 configuration file named config.toml:
+The configuration file of Service 1 named config.toml:

     [rtmp]
     enabled = true
     port = 1935

-Service 2 configuration file named config_pull.toml:
+The configuration file of Service 2 named config_pull.toml:

     [rtmp]
     enabled = true